metwork-framework/mfserv/docs/300-configuration_guide.md

 So changing the configuration name with `/etc/metwork.config` file can be a fast and practical way to select a kind of configuration variant (for example: `PROD_DATACENTER1`, `DEV_JOHN`...).
 But this variant must exist in other configuration files (see below).
-Else, default values will be used.
+If not, default values will be used.

 !!! note
     Even, if the default value in `/etc/metwork.config` is `GENERIC`, you won't